 The initial test configurations consist of environmental conditions and test frequencies based on the subset of E-UTRA operating bands defined for NB-IoT NTN in clause 5.2B.
 All of these configurations shall be tested with applicable test parameters and are shown in table 6.2B.1.4.1-1.
 The details of the uplink reference measurement channels (RMCs) are specified in TS 36.521 Annex A.2.
 Configurations of NPDSCH and NPDCCH before measurement are specified in TS 36.521 Annex C.2.

-Table 6.2B.1.4.1-1: Test Configuration Initial Conditions for FDD
+Table 6.2B.1.4.1-1: Test Configuration Initial Conditions for FDD for maximum output power measurements